Lumavate-Team/documentation/docs/3-platform.rst

 Why you should care
 ^^^^^^^^^^^^^^^^^^^
 Activation methods are how the end user connects with the :ref:`experience <experiences>`.
 However, activation methods can optionally pass additional contextual data during the activation of the :ref:`experience <experiences>`.
-This information can then be used by developers and studio users to create contextualized and directed :ref:`experiences <experiences>` for the end user.
-Developers have access to this activation data in the standard payload that is passed to each :ref:`tool <tools>` while studio users can look up the information in their databases.
+This information can then be used by developers and :ref:`studio <studio>` users to create contextualized and directed :ref:`experiences <experiences>` for the end user.
+Developers have access to this activation data in the standard payload that is passed to each :ref:`tool <tools>` while :ref:`studio <studio>` users can look up the information in their databases.

 However, a developer has to specifically design their tool to allow for contextual changes based on the data collected to take full advantage of the activation’s potential.